marcequiceno/Get_clean_data-PA/Codebook.md

 -Subject: identifier of the subject who carried out the experiment.
 The experiments have been carried out with a group of 30 volunteers, each person performed six activities.
 - Activity_Label: Laying, Sitting, Standing, Walking, Walking_downstairs, Walking_upstairs.
--Average of the mean and standard deviation for: Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration and Triaxial Angular velocity from the gyroscope.
-List of variables (79):
+-Average of the mean and standard deviation for: Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration (standard gravity units 'g') and Triaxial Angular velocity from the gyroscope (units randians/second).
+List of variables:
 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y
 tBodyAcc-mean()-Z